idham19/idham19/README.md

 ### Hi there 👋, I'm Mahdi

-#### I do content on design and developement, I really enjoy learning languages and frameworks like react.
+#### I do content on design and development, I really enjoy learning languages and frameworks like react.
 ####  I'm self-motivated, punctual, reliable, I have great problem solving skills and  I have a passion for gaining knowledge

 ![Skills-image](https://user-images.githubusercontent.com/97401303/165814570-d7f19b4c-c84d-47ac-ac09-72397e62c1cd.png)